 The Group has assessed that the ECL on other financial assets at amortized cost is not material because the transactions with respect to these financial assets were entered into by the Group only with reputable banks, the Government of the Philippines and companies with good credit standing and relatively low risk of defaults.
-Accordingly, no additional provision for ECL on other financial assets at amortized cost was recognized in 2019 and 2018.
+Accordingly, no additional provision for ECL on other financial assets at amortized cost was recognized in 2020 and 2019.
 The carrying amounts of other financial assets at amortized cost are as follows:

-Note 2019 2018
+Note 2020 2019

-Cash in banks and cash equivalents 5 P32,049 P14,143
+Cash in banks and cash equivalents 5 P25,970 P32,049

-Investments in debt instruments 7 257 226
+Investments in debt instruments 7 255 257

-Long-term receivables - net 14 = 253

-Noncurrent deposits 14 104 94
+Noncurrent deposits 14 121 104

-P32,410 P14,716
+P26,346 P32,410

 Net Realizable Values of Inventories.
 In determining the NRV of inventories, management takes into account the most reliable evidence available at the times the estimates are made.
-Future realization of the carrying amount of inventories of P72,210 and P63,873 as of the end of 2019 and 2018, respectively (Note 9), is affected by price changes in different market segments for crude and petroleum products.
+Future realization of the carrying amount of inventories of P44,922 and P72,210 as of the end of 2020 and 2019, respectively (Note 9), is affected by price changes in different market segments for crude and petroleum products.
 Both aspects are considered key sources of estimation uncertainty and may cause significant adjustments to the Group's inventories within the next financial year.

-The Group recognized inventory write-down amounting to P564 in 2019 while P742 in 2018 and nil in 2017 (Note 9).
+The Group recognized loss on inventory write-down amounting to nil in 2020 while P564 in 2019 and P742 in 2018 (Note 9).